 - Constant Value: Takes all the values in your specified date/time range, and replaces them with a constant data value.

 - Linear Change From: Linearly interpolate the data within the given date/time range.
 For example, in the case of temperature you may want the interpolated value to start at 60 degrees (from) and at the end of your date range, have the value end at 70 degrees (at).
-You can then specify choose how often a data point should be created (minute intervals) - this defines the granularity of the line.
+You can then specify how often a data point should be created (minute intervals) - this defines the granularity of the line.

 - Linear Change (Match Neighboring Points) From: Similar to Linear Change From, however you do not need to set start and end values.
 Rather, endpoints are automatically determined from a reference channel.

 This option will take all the values in the given date range, and scale or offset them by a constant.

 Similar to linear interpolation, except this option gradually scales the data to create a 'curved' more naturally-occurring effect.
 The amount that data is offset by increases across the specified period.
 Users typically will choose this option for undulating data to synthetically create a curve.